-While working in an excel Worksheet, you may meet error values in using formulas and other situations.
+While working in an Excel worksheet, you may meet error values in using formulas and other situations.
 Among those errors, number error is quite common in this aspect.
 Excel shows this error when a function or formula contains invalid numeric values.
 This happens mainly because of entering a numeric value using a data type or a number format that’s not supported in the argument section of the formula.
 There are many ways to avoid this unwanted result.
 Today, in this article, we will discuss how to remove number error in Excel.

 Excel returns number error (#NUM) due to many reasons like inputting numbers that exceed limitations, wrong arguments of formulas, inputting invalid calculations, etc. In this section, we will demonstrate three different reasons for number errors and how to solve this error.

-One of the main reasons for occurring number errors is to perform invalid or impossible calculations.
+One of the main reasons for occurring number Excel errors is to perform invalid or impossible calculations.
 When a calculation cannot be performed, it returns a #NUM error.
 Assume that we have a dataset of positive and negative numbers.
 We have to find out the square root of these numbers.
 But Excel will return a number error if we apply this function to negative numbers.
-Follow these steps below to solve this problem.
+Follow the steps below to solve this problem.

 - In cell C4, apply the SQRT function.
 The formula is,